First Aid Kit Checklist Templates

 How to Build a Suitable First Aid Kit Checklist For Your Workplace

 Generally, local safety regulating bodies do not have strict requirements when it comes to what a first box should contain.
-Instead, custodians can refer to the ideal kit maintenance practices recommended and minimum first aid kit contents in their respective countries to have a better overview of how to build their first aid kit.
 Here are some of the best practices in the US, Canada, UK, and Australia.

 In addition to research and office risk assessments, it is also helpful to consult with experts and stakeholders to gain more insights into the facilities needed.
 This consultation can help answer questions on budgets, implementation gaps, and the location where first aid kits are needed.